 6. Meet a Hero

-Talk about it question: Did you know that firemen have to practice saving people all the time so that when they need to save someone they can do it as fast as possible?
+Talk about it question: Did you know that firefighters have to practice saving people all the time so that when they need to save someone, they can do it as fast as possible?

 7. Read Aloud Picnic

 Having a picnic outside is so easy to pull together and never loses its charm.
 I usually get my toddler involved in helping me pack the lunch and make the sandwiches.
 We grab a blanket, sit outside, and eat together.
 I try to grab a short book so I can read to him for a little bit while he is sitting still.
 Afterward, I ask him to find a certain animal in the clouds.
 A picnic is one of those simple activities that are sure to make sweet memories.

 Talk about it question: What do you think a cloud feels like?

 8. Petting Zoo